 Tablets and Pills

 When it comes to testosterone replacement therapy, oral form is the least popular.
-This is because the liver metabolizes the majority of the testosterone.
+This is because the liver metabolises the majority of the testosterone.
 Only a little amount is left which needs to circulate throughout the body.
 At the same time, it is bound to have more side effects as it affects the serum lipids of the body.

 Pellets are the oldest form of supplementing testosterone.
 In fact, it has been used since 1940s.
 But since there are more modern approaches today, it has become less popular.
-Testosterone pellets are being implanted under the skin which have a 4-6 months shelf life.
+Testosterone pellets are implanted under the skin which have a 4-6 months shelf life.
 This intends to release the hormones into the body in a slower effect.
 They can be implanted in the deltoid, glutes, upper thighs, or lower abdomen.